djangocon/2019.djangocon.eu/hugo_site/content/copenhagen.md

 As you might know, Denmark's official currency is the Danish crown (Danske Kroner, a.k.a `DKK`).
 Some shops might accept Euro in cash as payment, but this is not a rule.

-One nice convenience is the fact that most establishments in Denmark (hotels, bars, restaurants, shops) will accept payment with Credit cards (VISA and MasterCard).
-So should you want practicity, you can use only credit cards during your stay in Copenhagen.
+Most establishments in Denmark (hotels, bars, restaurants, shops) will accept payment with credit cards (VISA and MasterCard).
+It is possible to get around using only credit card.
+However, cash is also still convenient.

 Another interesting thing about the currency in Denmark is how prices are displayed.
 As you walk around, you will notice prices written as: `53,-` this means 53 Danish crowns.